Subscription

 });TIP

-To use the getFeed() method later, be sure to include the parameter get_feed: true shown in subscribe(option): Promise<string>
+To use the getFeed() method later, be sure to include get_feed: true in subscribe().

-Once the user 'B' has subscribed to user 'A', user 'B' can now have access to the records in that subscription table.
+Once user B subscribes to user A, user B can access records in that subscription table.

-// User 'B' now can get records that requires subscription of user 'A'
+// User B can now retrieve records that require subscription to user A.

 skapi